 Founder and Editor-in-Chief of Mic Cheque.
 I’ve been writing since 2017 to deliver UK rap the literary treatment it deserves.
 My main goal has been to write quality album reviews for the UK scene that mainstream publications neglect.
 Rap fanatic since the age of 11 regardless of subgenre, whether it’s 90s boom bap or modern trap.
 My favourite rapper is Nas and Lowkey’s Soundtrack to the Struggle is the most overlooked UK rap album of all-time.

-US correspondent.
+Senior Contributor.
 I handle all content to do with underground hip hop.
 If you spot a Griselda article on the site it was most likely written by me!
 I’m currently in college pursuing a Bachelor’s degree in Marketing.
 A proud Latino who has a deep passion for writing and a bigger love for the hip hop culture.
 My favourite rapper is Jay-Z and Dipset is the best hip hop group of all time.

-US correspondent.
+U.S. Contributor.
 A music lover and musician with a true appreciation for every sector of hip hop culture.
 My articles focus on observing the classics, especially those that are undermined and overlooked.
 My favourite artists are De La Soul, believe producers should be in the GOAT conversations and feel the underground scene hold the most quality.